astrochili/awesome-defold/README.md

 - [Defold Persist](https://github.com/whiteboxdev/library-defold-persist) — A simple interface for saving and loading data.
 - [Defold Wrap](https://github.com/baochungit/defold-wrap) — A tiny library to help you change the way you code on Defold.
 - [DefRS](https://github.com/subsoap/defrs) — A collection of general resources to speed up workflows for new projects.
-- [DefSave](https://github.com/subsoap/defsave) — A module to save and load settings or user data.
 - [Eva](https://github.com/Insality/defold-eva) — Basic toolkit designed for mobile games with meta-game.
 - [Hashed](https://github.com/Lerg/defold-hashed) — A small utility library to automatically use hashed strings.
 - [luaproc](https://github.com/dlannan/defold-luaproc) — A concurrent programming library.